Nathan's Famous Hot Dog Eating Contest 2022: Odds, Predictions, and Best Bets

 Nathan’s Famous Hot Dog-Eating Contest Odds

 With the return of Miki Sudo at this year’s contest, fans will welcome back one of the best competitive eaters.
-Sudo is currently pregnant but will look to return to reclaim her title from 2021 Nathan’s Famous Hot Dog-Eating Champion, Michelle Lesco.
+Sudo is coming back from maternity leave but will look to return to reclaim her title from 2021 Nathan’s Famous Hot Dog-Eating Champion, Michelle Lesco.

 On the other hand, Joey Chestnut appears primed to win his 15th belt and will be facing familiar competitors in Geogrrey Esper and Nick Wehry.
 Chestnut is the heavy favorite and rightfully so.
 He usually beats each competitor by 20 or more hot dogs and buns.